petergaultney/confident-confidant/README.md

 # Future work

-- [ ] Support non-Obsidian style links
+- [x] Support standard Markdown style links in addition to the Obsidian piped links
 - [x] Discover config at arbitrary level of header nesting
 - [x] Better support for non-Obsidian vaults - 'vault' root discovery is now more robust in these situations.
 - [ ] Auto-configure default LLM based on discovered API key(s)